LeonFall3/ResumeOptimizer/templates/resume.md

 - Improved performance and mitigated risks.
 - Provided project teams with data and administrative support.
 - Ensured efficient task execution aligned with objectives.

+### Production Coordinator | Hololabs Studio
+**Febuary 2025 to current**
+- Provided high-level administrative and operational support to studio leadership, managing complex calendars, scheduling meetings, and triaging priorities.
+- Coordinated national and international travel logistics for leadership and team members attending events, conferences, or business trips.
+- Acted as a communication liaison between executives, internal teams, and external partners.
+- Scheduled and facilitated meetings, prepared agendas and materials, and tracked follow-up action items to ensure accountability and progress.
+- Planned and executed studio events handling logistics, scheduling, and promotional content.
+- Took on ad hoc leadership support tasks, responding flexibly to special requests and unique project needs.